-In accordance with the Company's Board Charter, the Board carries out the duties that would ordinarily be carried out by the Nomination Committee under the Nomination Committee Charter.
-Functions with respect to the selection, appointment and compensation of directors, Board succession and related matters are currently performed by the Board, rather than a Nomination Committee, including the following processes to address succession issues and to ensure the Board has the appropriate balance of skills, experience, independence and knowledge of the Company to enable it to discharge its duties and responsibilities effectively:
+Prior to establishing the Nomination and Remuneration Committee, in accordance with the Company's Board Charter, the Board carried out the duties that would ordinarily be carried out by the Nomination and Remuneration Committee under the Nomination and Remuneration Committee Charter.
+Functions with respect to the selection, appointment and compensation of directors, Board succession and related matters are also performed by the Nomination and Remuneration Committee, including the following processes to address succession issues and to ensure the Board has the appropriate balance of skills, experience, independence and knowledge of the Company to enable it to discharge its duties and responsibilities effectively:

-- · devoting time to consider Board succession issues; and - ensuring all Board members are involved in the Company's nomination processes, to the maximum extent permitted under the Corporations Act 2001 (Cth) ("Corporations Act") and ASX Listing Rules.
+- devoting time to consider Board succession issues; and - ensuring all Board members are involved in the Company's nomination processes, to the maximum extent permitted under the Corporations Act 2001 (Cth) ("Corporations Act") and ASX Listing Rules.